 Finally there's the initial creation of the fundamental information, database, graphics and support required to maintain it going forward.
 Many DCIM systems fall into disuse because personnel were not available to keep them up-to-date.

 It is becoming impractical to run even a small data center without some form of DCIM.
 Simply relying on alarms and sporadic readings from equipment display panels is insufficient.
 Ask yourself how much you need to monitor and what resources are going to be necessary to implement and maintain the level of control you want.
 If basic monitoring is necessary, it might still be good to look at something that can do more than you initially require; your needs will probably increase over time.
 But if you know you need a full, robust DCIM tool for use in managing a major operation, what may be most important – after ensuring all necessary interfaces are available – is the way data is translated into information and displayed.

-ABOUT THE AUTHOR: Robert McFarlane is a principal in charge of data center design for the international consulting firm Shen Milsom and Wilke LLC.
+Robert McFarlane is a principal in charge of data center design for the international consulting firm Shen Milsom and Wilke LLC.
 McFarlane has spent more than 35 years in communications consulting, has experience in every segment of the data center industry and was a pioneer in developing the field of building cable design.
 McFarlane also teaches the data center facilities course in the Marist College Institute for Data Center Professional program, is a data center power and cooling expert, is widely published, speaks at many industry seminars and is a corresponding member of ASHRAE TC9.9 which publishes a wide range of industry guidelines.